Bearded man

 Hey Team!

-It's been a little while since our last blog post and this topic is something we have been asked about in the past several times, so we thought it would be a good time to write a post to cover why we don't stock or craft a liquid beard conditioner.
-Don't worry we'll keep it short.
+It's been a little while since our last blog post, and this topic is something we have been asked about in the past several times, so we thought it would be a good time to write a post to cover why we don't stock or craft a liquid beard conditioner.
+Don't worry, we'll keep it short.

-So what is a beard conditioner and what does it do?
+So what is a beard conditioner, and what does it do?

 Is using a specific liquid beard conditioner a bad thing?

-Ok, so what do you recommend?
+Ok, so what do you recommend as a conditioner for beards?

-How do I rehydrate, condition and soften my beard then?
+How do I rehydrate, condition, and soften my beard then?

 Conclusion